collapsed-stacks/startups/questions/699/how-to-get-good-service-providers-vendors-business-partners.md

 - posted by: [sandman](https://stackexchange.com/users/194597/sandman) on 2014-09-12
 - score: 3

-<p>How do you choose people on those web services?
-You cannot look at their rate because many, many bad programmers are hidden in $40/h area. </p>
+How do you choose people on those web services?
+You cannot look at their rate because many, many bad programmers are hidden in $40/h area.

-<p>So how do you differentiate?
+So how do you differentiate?
 Ask for the concrete project that they like.
-Review them and see if they are up to your standard. </p>
+Review them and see if they are up to your standard.

-<p>Then do have camera-engaged interview.
+Then do have camera-engaged interview.
 See how they talk and what feeling do you get.
-If they are full of sh*t or numb, they are probably like that in the project. </p>
+If they are full of sh*t or numb, they are probably like that in the project.

-<p>Ask them about the deadlines.
+Ask them about the deadlines.
 If they are confident about the deadline in the large project, avoid them.
-No one can be confident about the deadline in the large project. </p>
+No one can be confident about the deadline in the large project.

-<p>With such narrowed group of people, start with the best and review the work in 1 week.
-If it's bad, move to another. </p>
+With such narrowed group of people, start with the best and review the work in 1 week.
+If it's bad, move to another.